luigisaetta/ai-assistant-4-datascience/README.md

 2. Potential for Hallucinations and Inaccuracies: LLMs can produce outputs that appear plausible but are factually incorrect or nonsensical, a phenomenon known as "hallucination."
 This unreliability poses significant challenges when precise data analysis and accurate predictions are required.
 3. Lack of Interpretability: LLMs operate as black boxes, providing little insight into how they arrive at specific outputs.
 In data analysis, understanding the rationale behind predictions is crucial for validation and decision-making, a transparency that LLMs do not inherently offer.

-In additiion, for big dataset only a sample is passed in the context of the request to the LLM.
+In addition, for big datasets only a sample is passed in the context of the request to the LLM.
 See:
 * MAX_ROWS_IN_SAMPLE in config

-The AI assistant can be a good **assistant** for example to suggest you Python code.
-Try it.
+The AI assistant can be a good **assistant** for example to suggest you **Python code**.
+Try it!